 These links can help you explore a variety of contemporary issues, so you can find one or two topics you'd most like to delve into.

-Choose a topic that interests you.
-If it's something you like, you'll be more interested in doing the work.
+Choose a topic you're curious about, so you'll be more interested in doing the work.

 Start your research early to reduce stress and anxiety.